Herniated Disc Personal Injury Cases

 Spinal discs are round cushions that lie in between the vertebrae of the spinal column.
 These discs basically act like shock absorbers between the vertebrae, cushioning them when we contort our bodies in everyday life.
 These discs have an external shell and a liquid substance in the middle.
 The metaphor we often use with juries in personal injury cases is that the discs are like jelly donuts.
 If a disc is injured as the result of trauma in an auto accident, the "jelly" may leak out of the disc.
 If the inner core of the disc extrudes back into the spinal canal it may impact a nerve root.
 The weak spot in a disc is directly under the nerve root and a herniated disc can put great pressure on the nerve, which can cause pain to radiate throughout the person's body.

-A herniated disc is rarely diagnosed in the emergency room after an auto accident.
+These injuries are rarely diagnosed in the emergency room after a motor vehicle accident.
 This is because the disc is invisible on an x-ray.
-Accordingly, a patient typically needs a CT scan or magnetic resonance imaging (MRI) test so that a physician can pick up a disc herniation.
-A discography, myelography, or an electromyography are also used to diagnose herniated discs.
+Accordingly, a patient typically needs a CT scan or magnetic resonance imaging (MRI) test so that a physician can pick up the injury.
+A discography, myelography, or an electromyography are also used to diagnose compromised discs.
 It is worth noting that the experts agree that these diagnostic tests cannot diagnose the injury victim's pain.
 There is no clear cut correlation between the degree of the herniation and the patient's pain symptoms because there are so many other variables involved.

 What is a herniated disc case worth by settlement or at trial?